Auditioning and Applying for the PATP - 2014

 Our program seeks naturally talented individuals who possess qualities that include: receptivity, transparency, inventiveness, expansiveness and coordination.
 We also seek those who have the curiosity, hunger, discipline and courage necessary to become actors who can make significant work.
 We expect our students to consistently strive to expand their skills and physiological conditioning while developing their own identity as creative individuals.
 We expect professionalism in our students' behavior and work ethic.
 We value, model and encourage collaboration, self-reliance, critical thinking and the creative imagination.

 The audition consists of a private fifteen-minute audition and interview with the head of the PATP.
 We are holding private auditions in 2014 in Seattle on January 18 and in New York on January 29 (and are also attending the U/RTA auditions in New York and Chicago).
 We will contact you after you submit your application to the graduate school to schedule your audition.

 You should prepare the following:

 You should also be ready to detail your previous training.

-Please mail the following to the School of Drama or bring them with you in an envelope to your audition.
+Please mail the following to the School of Drama.
 Our mailing address is: Graduate Programs, School of Drama, University of Washington, Box 353950, Seattle WA 98195-3950.

 If you have any questions on the application process, contact the School of Drama's graduate program assistant, Sue Bruns, at (206)543-0714 or email firstname.lastname@example.org .